vcostanza/TuneBlob/README.md

 Users can switch between the two modes using the left-most button on the action bar.

+## Requirements
+- Android 5.0 Lollipop or newer (primarily tested with Android 11)
-*Note: This app requires access to the device microphone to function properly.*
+- Access to the device microphone (since this is an audio-based tuner)

 ## Features
 - Several customizable display settings for the graph meter